elrodrigues/template/README.md

 ## Tags

 Tags can be used to mark release points in a repository's commit history.
 Typically, after some code milestone has been achieved, with a set of commits, a release is made by pushing a tag (typically a version number like 1.0.0, 1.0.1, etc.) to the respository.
-This results in a new release with that tag being created.
+This results in the tag showing up in the repository's tags page.

 ## Workflows